DragonFish55/sprintproject/test-plans/sprint 4 test plan.md

 - Objective: Entering a search request in the searchbox will retrieve articles according to the specified request.
 - Completion Criteria: Articles are returned upon entering a search box request.

+**6. Advanced Searching**
+- Objective: Entering an advanced search request in the searchbox will retrieve articles according to the specified request.
+- Completion Criteria: Articles are returned upon entering a search box request.

 ## Manual Tests

 **1. Search Box Function**